Ken Russell's unrealised projects: The Wishing Tree

+In February 1968, it was announced that Russell was developing an adaptation of William Faulkner's children's story The Wishing Tree which he intended to star a seventeen-year-old Twiggy.
+"Paul McCartney was going to write the music and I met him to chat it over," Russell said, "but it felt like a non-starter."
+Though the film was not made, Russell would later work with Twiggy on his film The Boy Friend.

 Stratchey

-In 1968, during production on Women in Love, Russell declared his interest in making an adaptation of the life of the writer and Bloomsbury Group member Lytton Strachey, based on Michael Holroyd's biography, for the BBC's Omnibus.
+During production on Women in Love in 1968, Russell declared his interest in making an adaptation of the life of the writer and Bloomsbury Group member Lytton Strachey, based on Michael Holroyd's biography, for the BBC's Omnibus.